nsqio/nsq/_posts/2013-03-01-tcp_protocol_spec.md

     |  (int32) ||  (int32) || (binary)
     |  4-byte  ||  4-byte  || N-byte
     ------------------------------------...
-        size      frame ID     data
+        size     frame type     data

-A client should expect one of the following frame identifiers:
+A client should expect one of the following frame types:

     FrameTypeResponse int32 = 0
     FrameTypeError    int32 = 1